 A third genus, Ardipithecus, was discovered in the 1990s, and the scientists who discovered the first fossil found that some other scientists did not believe the organism to be a biped (thus, it would not be considered a hominid).
 In the intervening years, several more specimens of Ardipithecus, classified as two different species, demonstrated that the organism was bipedal.
 During the early 1990s, fossils were unearthed at the site of Aramis in the Middle Awash region of the Afar Triangle of Ethiopia (see Figure).

-"Ardi" skeleton that is ~50% complete.
+Since that time, material from more than 50 individuals has been recovered, in particular the famous "Ardi" skeleton that is ~50% complete.
 Prior to the discovery, all or most early African hominin fossils were considered to be australopiths.
-Tim White and his colleagues determined that the material was
+Tim White and his colleagues determined that the material was distinctive enough to warrant new genus classification.